ldantas05/twitter_nlp/README.md

 pip install pandas plotly char_studio numpy matplotlib tkcalendar requests TwitterAPI

 # required licences
-need google cloud sdk key as well as twitter API premium sandbox bearer key and app environment name
+need google cloud sdk key called key in the main folder as well as twitter API premium sandbox bearer key and app environment name

 For the program to work replace credentials_template.py data with required keys and rename to credentials.py